 A nice church filled with nice people doing nice things will make no impact in the intensity of our times.
 Every hybrid form of “Christianity” deserves to die, and it will die, because it simply is not of God.
 But here is a pathway back into the prophetic power of apostolic Christianity.

 In 1974 I heard Francis Schaeffer preach at the Lausanne Congress on World Evangelization.
 His sermon was unforgettable.
 Schaeffer asked the question, What is the Christian’s task in the world today?
-That is a clearly focusing question.
+A clearly focusing question.
 And his answer was not evangelism.
 Evangelism can seem canned and mechanical, he said, like a sales pitch.
-But when evangelism is pursued as part of a larger whole, as a part of something beautiful, it will be convincing, even captivating.
-What then is that larger whole, embodied in a beautiful church?
+But when evangelism is pursued as part of something larger, something beautifully humane, it will be convincing, even captivating.
+What then is that larger whole, embodied in a truly biblical church?
 Two contents and two realities, Schaeffer proposed.

 1. Sound doctrine